Digimon: The Movie: Legacy

 Despite the film's production struggles and negative critical reception, audience and fan response to the film has been more positive.
 It continues to generate articles, reviews, memes, urban legends, and fads on social networks counting a few thousand engagements.

 Writing for IGN Southeast Asia, Dale Bashir highlights some aspects of the film's production value stating, "Now is Digimon: The Movie better than the three movies it was adapting from?
 No, not even in the slightest.
-That doesn’t mean this movie cannot stand on its own merits, especially as a great case study into the art of dubbing and adapting foreign media into English."
+That doesn't mean this movie cannot stand on its own merits, especially as a great case study into the art of dubbing and adapting foreign media into English."
 Nick Valdez for ComicBook also compliments aspects of the dub stating, "Because anime dubbing and licensing is handled far differently these days, Digimon: The Movie is not something that can be made again."

 The ska punk-influenced soundtrack has been singled out particularly, with many outlets and reviewers claiming it as the best aspect of the whole film.
-IGN deemed the soundtrack, "memorable", with CBR also claiming, "it's almost a perfect time capsule of the 2000's."
+IGN deemed the soundtrack, "memorable", with CBR also claiming, "it's almost a perfect time capsule of the 2000s."

 In January 2022, for the release of Belle, Mamoru Hosoda expressed that whenever he promotes a new project abroad, he now meets many people who grew up with Digimon and who talk about the movie.